abraunegg/onedrive/docs/application-security.md

 ### Default User Authentication Permissions

+When a user authenticates with Microsoft OneDrive, additional account permissions are provided by service to give the user specific access to their data.
+These are delegated permissions provided by the platform:

 | API / Permissions name | Type | Description | Admin consent required |
 |---|---|---|---|
 | Files.ReadWrite | Delegated | Have full access to user files | No |